 This course is a spin on a traditional VET IT course, with a focus on video game design.
-After completing both years, successful students will receive a Certificate III in Digital Media.
+After completing both years, successful students will receive a Certificate III Information, Digital Media and Technology.
 The first year of the course covers introductory tutorials, prototyping skills, and some general skills found in the Information Technology domain.